 When the need to store power arrives, a railroad will typically look at its fleet to determine which engines are the best candidates for storage.
 Different criteria are typically considered: locomotive age, performance and reliability of certain models, or the current need for a particular locomotive type.
 Typically, models not needed or older fleets of locomotives with reduced reliability will be stored first.

 When a group is selected for storage, the locomotives must be properly setup for the idle time.
 Different lengths of storage will trigger various actions.
 A group of locomotives headed to short-term storage may require fewer steps to prepare verses a unit headed into long-term storage.

 Steps taken to prepare a locomotive for storage:

 • One of the most important steps is draining fluids and condensate from various systems.
-Example: most locomotives use plain tap water in the radiator system since water is a better heat transfer fluid than a glycol-based antifreeze solution.
+Example: most locomotives use plain tap water (with a rust-inhibitor added) in the radiator system since water is a better heat transfer fluid than a glycol-based antifreeze solution.
 Should this water freeze while the unit is in storage serious damage may result.

 • Placing a cover over the engine’s exhaust prevents rainwater or other objects from accumulating in the exhaust system.

 • The locomotive’s batteries will be disconnected.
 Batteries may be removed and used elsewhere in a railroads fleet if long-term storage is planned.